avlasov1/avlib-c/readme.md

 A collection of commonly used platform-independent modules for use in embedded systems.
+Please refer to the readme's in each of the subfolder for module specifics and usage.

 **boot**: a generic bootloader implementation